plecompt/cosmicrowd/README.md

 # CosmiCrowd - Collaborative Galaxy

+## URL

+You can access CosmiCrowd here : https://cosmicrowd.netlify.app

 ## Description

 CosmiCrowd is a revolutionary collaborative web application where users can create their own solar systems in a participatory galaxy!